eclemmon/from_elemental/README.md

 towards the front of a laptop's keyboard.
 The 'next button' option, will only get images when the large 'next' button in the window is clicked.
 In all cases the next button will still work.

+NB: because the base OS keycodes differ between mac and windows, sometimes the spacebar will not function on windows machines.

 ###### AMOUNT OF PRE-ROLL